 - Screams Like a Little Girl: Blaine, when he sees the jeep being dragged up the radar tower.

 - "Shaggy Dog" Story: None of the characters get a dime of the prize money; some of them are still in dire need of some money as they went broke during the events, ruined their careers or are on the run.
 For example, Tracy's earlier attack against her former boyfriend means she will have her pilot's license revoked, leaving her without a job, and will probably end up serving serious jail time (she outright admits this after crashing the helicopter).
-Not to mention, she has officially lost her boyfriend forever (though the guy was cheating on him, and she and Nick seem to be getting along).
+Not to mention, she has officially lost her boyfriend forever (though the guy was cheating on her, and she and Nick seem to be getting along).

 - Shell-Shock Silence: The sequence where the Cody brothers struggle to leave their about-to-be-crushed car (even though it's a convertible...) plays in slow motion with only the engine of the incoming monster truck as noise.